← All Resources

 Traditional 401(k) / Traditional IRA

-Contributions reduce taxable income in the year you contribute.
-If you earn $85,000 and contribute $10,000 to a traditional 401(k), your taxable income drops to $75,000 (before the standard deduction).
-At a 22% marginal rate, this saves $2,200 in federal taxes immediately.
-The trade-off: you pay ordinary income tax when you withdraw in retirement.
-Check your specific savings with the Tax Calculator.
+Contributions come straight off your taxable income.
+Earn $85,000 and contribute $10,000?
+Your taxable income drops to $75,000 (before the standard deduction).
+At a 22% marginal rate, that saves you $2,200 in federal taxes right now.
+The catch: you'll pay income tax on every dollar when you withdraw in retirement.
+Run your numbers with the Tax Calculator.

 Roth 401(k) / Roth IRA